-AVOIDING FOOD ALLERGEN LABEL READING ESSENTIALS
+READING AVOIDING FOOD ABE ALLERGEN

-Allergen Label Reading Basics
+Reading Basics Allergen Label

 Read (and evaluate) ingredient labels for every food each time it is used.
 Product formulations may change at any time without notification.
 Get more information from manufacturer for unclear ingredient labels.
-If any doubt of allergen safety then do not offer the item in question.

-Also, read labels on medications, body and skin products (e.g. soaps, lotions, shampoos, etc), and crafts (clay othes etc)
+If any doubt of allergen safety then do not offer the item in question, products (e.g. soaps, lotions, shampoos, etc), and crafts medications, body and skin Also, read labels on